Donders-Institute/hpc-wiki-v2/docs/cluster_howto/software-maintainer-responsibility.rst

 Introducing new software
 ========================

 As a HPC user, you may request new software to be installed, especially if you see potential benefit to the wider group of users of the HPC cluster.
-Please send your request and initiate a discussion with the TG by sending a `helpdesk ticket <mailto:helpdeskt@fcdonders.ru.nl>`_.
+Please send your request and initiate a discussion with the TG by sending a `helpdesk ticket <mailto:helpdesk@donders.ru.nl>`_.

 If the request is approved, a maintainer needs to be identified.
 It can be the TG if the software is a generic tool/framework and if the TG feels capable to maintaine it on the longer term, or it can be a researcher (usually the person who makes the request).